EricCJoyce/The-Recognitions/Action_Recognition/3_Train_Network/README.md

 This make-file builds the sub-programs called by the script above.

-## 3.1 - Prepare training and validation sets
+## 3.1 - Prepare training and validation sets, and prepare a training workspace

 ### build_object_recog_dataset.py